jonas-budde/blog/content/posts/disco-clippy.md

 I sprayed the pipe silver to give it a nice appearance.
 This makes gaps between the small disco mirrors less noticeable.
 After creating the Eyes and Eyebrows I started sticking all disco mirrors on to the pipe.
-I had to cut some mirrors to size with the knipex clippers.
+I had to cut some mirrors to size with the Knipex clippers.

 ![InProgress](/media/disco-clippy/05-disco-clippy-progress.jpeg)